wetterkrank/flymon/flightprices-monitor/README.txt

 == Description ==

 A WordPress plugin that displays the trip price for given route/dates.
-The prices are provided by Kiwi.com API and cached (cache time can be configured).
+The prices are provided by Kiwi.com API and cached (cache expiry time can be configured).
 You can set your Kiwi Tequila affiliate id to be added to deeplinks.

 == Installation ==